thnkslprpt/cFS/SECURITY.md

 ### Fuzz Testing

-The application used to fuzz test cFS and its results are not available to the public.
+The application used to fuzzs test cFS and its results are not available to the public.

 The latest version of cFS is fuzzed nightly using a continuous integration pipeline.